moliver28/research-handbook/content/handbook/values/_index.md

 ##### Don't wait

 Don't wait on the small things.
 When you have something of value like a potential blog post or a small fix, implement it straight away.
 Right now, everything is fresh in your head and you have the motivation.
 Inspiration is perishable.
 Don't wait until you have a better version.
 Don't wait until you record a better video.
 Don't wait for an event (like Contribute).
 Inventory that isn't released is a liability since it has to be managed, becomes outdated, and you miss out on the feedback you would have received had you implemented it straight away.
-When we don't wait we signal intent to others that we have a purpose to resolve something.  **Note**: “don’t wait” should not be used as a justification for not iterating toward the global maximum.
+When we don't wait we signal intent to others that we have a purpose to resolve something.  **Note**: “Don't wait” should not be used as a justification for not iterating toward the global maximum.
 If there are interdependencies to be considered or the iteration is customer facing, slow down and ensure that we are considering what is best for GitLab and our customers.

 ##### Set a due date